matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/_index.md

 geekdocAnchor: false
 ---

-Active Directory Certificate Services is a role that has been available in Windows Server 2008 and later versions that is responsible for creating Certificate Authorities.
+Active Directory Certificate Services is a role that has been available in Windows Server 2008 and later versions that is responsible for creating Certificate Authorities using Windows Server.

 {{< toc >}}

-## Features ##
+## Active Directory Certificate Services Features ##

 Active Directory Certificate Services is split up into six separate roles, which provides additional options for various deployment scenarios: